-Towards a World without Walls
+Towards a World without Walls March 1, 2018 (See French below)

 Walls and frontiers are in the news these days - constructed by states in order to keep people out.
 At the same tim, as we see in this month's CPNN bulletin, it seems that movements of activists opposed to these walls are continuing to grow.